jpgallagher/absint4pe/README.md

 # absint4pe
 Abstract interpreters designed to be specialised

+## Files

-The interpreter absint.pl is written in Ciao Prolog.
+The interpreter for Horn clauses absint.pl is written in Ciao Prolog.
 It implements an abstract interpreter for a property-based abstraction.

+absint.pe.ann is the version of absint.pl annotated for specialisation with Logen.

+absint.sh is a shell script for running the specialiser with respect to a program and a set of properties.

 ## Requirements